MPCStats/docs/docs/getting-started/remote.md

 ## 1.2.
 Deploy Computation Party Servers

 For each party server, perform the following steps:
+1. Install Poetry by following the instructions [here](https://python-poetry.org/docs/#installation).

-1. Clone the repository and cd to the repository root:
+2. Clone the repository and cd to the repository root:
    ```bash
    git clone https://github.com/ZKStats/mpc-demo-infra.git
    cd mpc-demo-infra
    ```

-2. Create the configuration file at the repository root:
+3. Create the configuration file at the repository root:
    - `.env.party`
      ```
      COORDINATION_SERVER_URL=http://192.168.0.100:8005